-- 2.36 Bloor continues to consider that this highlights the flawed and unsound approach to identifying sustainable housing sites, on the basis that settlements have and continue to be incorrectly allocated. - 2.37 MM8 clarifies that Boorley Green is classified as a category 4 settlement, being a settlement with a more limited range of services and facilities.
+- 2.34 Bloor considers that this is a flawed and unsound approach to identifying sustainable housing sites, on the basis that settlements have and continue to be incorrectly allocated. - 2.35 MM8 clarifies that Boorley Green is classified as a category 4 settlement, being a settlement with a more limited range of services and facilities.
 MM7 proposes the inclusion of a new paragraph to explain the position in respect to settlement hierarchies, and states that the hierarchy will be updated in future local plans to reflect Boorley Green and Horton Heath's respective growth.
-MM9 proposes to add a footnote to Table 1 to state that the development planned or under construction will affect Boorley Green and Horton Heath's position in the settlement hierarchy, when this development is delivered.

-- 2.38 Whilst Bloor considers this is a sensible approach for Horton Heath, given that this proposed development site is yet to commence, the approach remains incorrect for Boorley Green.
-It is clear that the Boorley Green context has already changed; looking at satellite imagery, as well as the Defra MAGIC map application, a substantial amount of the Boorley Park development is complete.
+MM9 proposes to add a footnote to Table 1 to state that the development planned or under construction will affect Boorley Green and Horton Heath's position in the settlement hierarchy, when this development is delivered. - 2.36 Whilst this is a sensible approach for Horton Heath, given that this proposed development site is yet to commence, the approach remains incorrect for Boorley Green, as the context has already changed.
+It is quite clear looking at satellite imagery, as well as the Defra MAGIC map application, that a substantial amount of the Boorley Park development is complete.
 This is also reflected on EBC's own website press release (6 July 2021) which celebrates the completion and opening of a new play park and MUGA within the Botley Park development, that will also be used by the in situ Boorley Park Primary School.
-In addition to this, the Boorley Gardens development (ref: O/15/75953, RM/17/81628, RM/18/84466, RM/19/86658) for a further 680 homes, has been implemented with development coming forward from 2022. - 2.39 This clearly highlights that Boorley Green is already a level 3 settlement, and should be listed as such in Table 1.
+In addition to this, the Boorley Gardens development (ref: O/15/75953, RM/17/81628, RM/18/84466, RM/19/86658) for a further 680 homes, has been implemented with development due to come forward from 2022. - 2.37 For these reasons, Bloor considers that Boorley Green is already a level 3 settlement, and should be listed as such in Table 1.